kfr7/SimulatingVirtualMemory/README.md

 3) Name the second text file (one with VM addresses): "second.txt"
-4) In terminal, change directories into the directory which contains both files, and enter "python3 virtual_memory.py" or (depends on machine) "python virtual_memory.py" and if you want to redirect it to a file, "python3 virtual_memory.py > output.txt"
+4) In terminal, change directories into the directory which contains both files, and enter "python3 virtual_memory_no_dp.py" or "python3 virtual_memory_with_dp.py" (preferred since this file has demand paging implemented) Depending on your machine, you might be able to just put "python" instead of "python3" To redirect to a file, just add " > output.txt" to the end of the commands mentioned above

 LIST OF FILES IN ZIP:
-1) "virtual_memory.py": main python file that has ALL the code needed to compute physical memory addresses given virtual memory addresses.
+1) "virtual_memory_no_dp.py": main python file that has ALL the code needed to compute physical memory addresses given virtual memory addresses but does not use demand paging.
+2) "virtual_memory_with_dp.py": main python file that has ALL the code needed to compute physical memory addresses given virtual memory addresses and IMPLEMENTS demand paging.
-2) "README.md": describes how to run and list of files in zip
+2) "README.md": describes how to run and list of files in zip.